android-leha/revolut/miro/README.md

 I took assumption that LB is a Jump server for entire installation.
 I did it, because of problems with running ansible on Windows host.

+Important!!!
+Run script is uploading your local private key to Jump server.

 ### Flow